Fouton/FoutyEntrando/README.md

+# Fouton Changes
+To edit Fouton's code, make sure to unzip the zipped folder in assets > icons > regions Adds Region lines & the ability to track their quantities

 # Entrando Tracker

 A simple entrance randomizer tracker.
 There is no logic for tracking accessible entrances.
 Has some extra features for making criss-cross easier to track.

-You can download it [here](https://github.com/rainbowism/Entrando/releases), and the html5 version is available [here](https://rainbowism.com/entrando/).
+You can download it [here](https://github.com/Fouton/FoutyEntrando/releases)

 ## Usage